-‘New Terrain’ In Science: Effects Of LSD Microdosing Will Soon Recieve First Trials
+‘New Terrain’ In Science: Effects Of LSD Microdosing Will Soon Receive First Trials

 But what if an answer to some of those problems came in the form of an extremely small hit of LSD?

 The practice is called “microdosing.”
-Mocrodosing is being used by a number of people in the digital technology field in California as a popular means to enhance focus.
+Microdosing is being used by a number of people in the digital technology field in California as a popular means to enhance focus.
 It’s been a popular method of getting through the routine of everyday life for years now and that popularity is spreading.

 There are only two issues.

 LSD is a Schedule I controlled substance in the United States and completely banned by the Food and Drug Administration.
-Vox states that LSD sits alongside Heroin, Quaaludes, Marijuana, and Ecstacy as “Substances defined as drugs with no currently accepted medical use and a high potential for abuse.”
+Vox states that LSD sits alongside heroin, quaaludes, marijuana, and ecstasy as, “Substances defined as drugs with no currently accepted medical use and a high potential for abuse.”
 The other issue is that there is no scientific evidence to back up the usage of LSD microdoses as a means to treat or cure any medical condition.
 But soon, the latter issue may be off the table.

 Some of those participating in the experiment will have those capsules switched out with an identical capsule containing no LSD.
 None of the participants will know which capsule they are taking: the one with LSD, or the placebo.
 Researchers hope to determine whether or not any benefits may be found by microdosing LSD, but don’t expect the study to be anywhere near the final say on its effects.
 However, if the experiment yields results worth looking into, the study leader, Balazs Szigeti, states that further trials should be carried out.